 Adding to the Rhythm of Life

-While many music education degrees are typically five-year programs that end with just a bachelor’s degree, Concordia’s program is a five-year program that gives you both a bachelor’s degree with a music major and a master’s degree in teaching (MAT).
-Beginning your teaching career with a master’s degree will definitely give you a step up on other recent graduates.
+Music Education Strand: While many music education degrees are typically five-year programs that end with just a bachelor’s degree, Concordia’s program is a five-year program that gives you both a bachelor’s degree with a music major and a master’s degree in teaching (MAT).
+Beginning your teaching career with a master’s degree will definitely give you a head start on other recent graduates.

 - Studio instructors are drawn from prestigious organizations such as the Oregon Symphony and Portland Opera